Disney's Animated Storybook: Commercial success

 By February 18, 1995, Disney's Animated Storybook: The Lion King had sold 400,000 copies since its November 1994 release.
 About 30 percent of these units were sold through mass merchants like Wal-Mart, Kmart, Target and Sears.
 The Lion King became the top selling children's title in 1994 and 1995; in 1994 it was the seventh best-selling CD-ROM after Myst, Doom II, 5 ft.
 10 PAK Volume 1, Star Wars: Rebel Assault, The 7th Guest, and Microsoft Encarta.
-Together, The Lion King and a Winnie the Pooh title grossed between $1 to $2 million in the fourth quarter of 1994.
+Together, The Lion King and a Winnie the Pooh title grossed between $1 and $2 million in the fourth quarter of 1994.
 According to PC Data data released in November 1995, The Lion King had the eighth highest retail penetration, being featured in at least three-quarters of 16 major chains.
 In December 1995, Pocahontas was the tenth best selling CD-ROM software title of any genre.
-Disney's Animated StoryBook: Pocahontas and Disney's Animated StoryBook: Winnie the Pooh and the Honey Tree were among the top three sellers for the 1995 Christmas season.
+Disney's Animated Storybook: Pocahontas and Disney's Animated Storybook: Winnie the Pooh and the Honey Tree were among the top three sellers for the 1995 Christmas season.
 From January to April 1996, the two games were ranked among the top three titles in the Education category, according to PC Data.
 By May 1996, the first five titles in the series were some of the best selling children's titles in the United States.
 On May 13, 1996, PR Newswire reported that in the three weeks since the release of Disney's Animated Storybook: Toy Story, the game sold more than 100,000 copies in retail.
 The Guardian notes The Toy Story Animated Storybook sold well "in terms of a quasi-educational CD-Rom".
 In December 1996's education hits list, 101 Dalmatians and Toy Story occupied the first and fourth spots, respectively.
 Throughout 1996, Toy Story sold more than 500,000 units, generating $15.9 million in U.S. sales.
 In the first five months of 1997, 101 Dalmatians was the best-selling educational title, making $4.4 million in sales.
 Disney's Animated Storybook: Toy Story was the best selling software title of 1996, selling over 500,000 copies.
 The 1996 games Toy Story Animated Storybook and Toy Story Activity Center had a combined sales total of around one million units by March 31, 1997.
 The Hunchback of Notre Dame was among the top-10 selling children's animated CD-ROM titles for 1997.
 Hercules was the best selling educational title of 1997.
 Throughout 1997, 101 Dalmatians Animated Storybook generated $7.69 million in sales.
 In the week of December 13, 1997, Ariel's Story Studio was the third-best selling home education software.
 According to PC Data, Disney's Animated Storybook: Mulan was the top-selling home education software at 11 software retail chains, representing 47 percent of the U.S. market, for the week of July 25.
 By October 1998, The Lion King had sold over 1 million units.